bepronetwork/bepro-js/README.md

 /* 2 - Connect the App/Contract to the Metamask Web3 Injected wallet*/
 await app.login();
 await staking.login();
-/* or instantiate with the provided web3Connection */
+/* or instantiate with the provided web3Connection, for tests it was already done at object creation */ await app.start();
-await app.start();
 await staking.start();